FTS Int'l sees no IPO in foreseeable future

 "Given existing market conditions, it seems unlikely FTS International will launch any IPO in the foreseeable future," Chief Executive Officer Marc Rowland said in an emailed statement.
 "We will continue to monitor industry and IPO market conditions.
 I am optimistic that conditions will ultimately improve for an IPO."

-FTS ranks fourth in the United States by pressure pumping capacity after Halliburton Co (HAL.N), Schlumberger (SLB.N) and Baker Hughes Inc (BHI.N).
+FTS ranks fourth in the United States by pressure pumping capacity after Halliburton Co, Schlumberger and Baker Hughes Inc.

-Singapore sovereign wealth fund Temasek Holdings TEM.UL holds about 40 percent of FTS, while Chesapeake Energy Corp (CHK.N) owns a 30 percent stake.
+Singapore sovereign wealth fund Temasek Holdings holds about 40 percent of FTS, while Chesapeake Energy Corp owns a 30 percent stake.

-(Reporting by Braden Reddall in San Francisco; Editing by Lisa Von Ahn)